 Three years ago I penned my first story as a journalism major.
 I was pretty proud of myself – it was an entirely original idea, stemming from the ads Powershop broadcast around its launch.
-The final piece was somewhat negative, which I felt bad about – although I got slammed for not making it even more negative or more extreme – and even worse when my tutor told me that my story was referenced on the radio.
+The final piece wound up being somewhat negative, which I felt bad about – although I got slammed for not making it even more negative or more extreme – and even worse when my tutor told me that my story was referenced on the radio.
 Crikey.

 Anyway, three years on Powershop is still going strong, and five years on, I’m finally getting around to trying it out.